LorrinWWW/LorrinWWW.github.io/source/_posts/management-of-the-firm.md

      Marketing provides elements for sales support.

-3. ​The distinction between strategic and operational marketing
+3. The distinction between strategic and operational marketing

    - Strategic marketing is devoted to the conception of the offer: